 Kayle says, “I feel the need to explain some of this.
 We always have ice cream for Michael in the freezer (currently homemade browned butter pecan ice cream), and all the frozen dinners, etc. are for him too-he eats so much sometimes whatever I make isn’t enough for him!
 Also, I drink out of water bottles, all the time, that is why the bottles in the fridge door.
 It’s actually all pretty full right now!
 I was also in the process of making truffles when I took this picture, so that’s the ganache chilling in the bowl on the bottom shelf.
 (There are fruits & veggies, in the crisper drawer which you just can’t see in these pics.)”

 I decided to make Kayle’s Chewy Chocolate Chip Cookies.
-I had my eye on them for a while.
 I figured since they were made with coconut oil that tossing coconut in them would fun.
 So I totally did.
 And they totally rocked.
 These are some seriously yummy cookies.
 Chewy and full of flavour.
 Kayle suggests popping them in fridge for some extra time.
 She aged hers for 12 hours.
 It helps to intensify the taste.
 I was in a rush so I only aged mine for 4 hours.
 They were still incredible.
 I can highly recommend these cookies.
 I am a total cookie monster and super picky about my cookies, these made me seriously happy.
 Big, huge smile biting into these tasty cookies.
 So I bit into a lot of them.
 What?
 Like you wouldn’t!!